 What makes an interaction with a digital system feel truly conversational?
 It’s not just being able to talk or text with a “smart” silicon pal.
 The first attempts at voice and messaging interfaces have made it clear that sophisticated technology doesn't equal a satisfying experience.
 You need to start with the people.
 Taking a quick look back at the last hundred thousand years of human communication will help you make the right leap forward.

 We'll cover the principles of technology-mediated interactions from a conversational perspective and move from the idea of computer literacy to creating human-centered systems based on conversation.
 Unlike other workshops that focus on a specific technology, this one will ground you in the fundamentals and core principles of conversational design that apply to websites, apps, voice systems, and messaging—because they matter to the people using them.

 During this workshop we will work in groups to reshape copy to be more conversational.
 Explore the reasons why conversations break down, even among people.
-Learn how to match the correct the mode of interaction to the customer context and goal.
+Learn how to match and correct the mode of interaction to the customer context and goal.
 And practice solving problems conversationally in a collaborative way.

 After the workshop you will be able to:

 - Understand what makes interactions feel and sound truly human-centered

 - Apply the correct standards to verbal communication, between humans or involving machines

 - Identify the correct interface for a given context: GUI, voice, messaging, or other